Questionnaire For Database Creation in SQL Server: Building a Strong Foundation

 3) List application server(s) that are consuming these databases and their location.

-7) Please confirm that the application supports Always ON Availability Groups?
+7) Please confirm that the application supports Always ON Availability Groups.

 8) Will the process require sysadmin permission for the db creation?